Navya-tayi/pes_rr_arbiter_tapeout/README.md

 ![image](https://github.com/Navya-tayi/pes_rr_arbiter_tapeout/assets/79205242/1f7b86d1-7de8-462a-959f-20d86b5bd024)

-__To check if it is working or to rectify errors:__
+# Run the example project

-Run the sample project
+This will help to check if the flow is working or to rectify errors:

 ```
 make user_proj_example